Can’t hear your buddies on Discord?

 Fix 4: Discord Settings – Output Device and Output Volume

-First things first, ensure you’ve selected the correct input and output devices from the respective drop-down menus.
-The choice depends on what peripherals and accessories you are using.
-To start, select ”Default”.
+First, ensure you’ve selected the correct input and output devices from the respective drop-down menus.
+The choice depends on what peripherals and accessories you’re using.
+To start, select “Default.”

 If that doesn’t work and you’ve got a gaming headset with an inbuilt mic, pick that or whichever option fits the device you’re using.
 Discord emits a useful little beep to the chosen device when selected.
 Hear the audio trigger in your headphones and your set.

-Next, make sure the ”Output Volume” slider isn’t on zero and if it is, move it towards the right a decent amount, or all the way if you’re feeling particularly rash and aren’t worried about the longevity of your hearing.
+Secondly, make sure the “Output Volume” slider isn’t on zero.
+If it is, move it towards the right a decent amount, or all the way if you’re feeling particularly rash and aren’t worried about the longevity of your hearing.

 Once done, click on the handy “Let’s Check” button and read a poem, sing a verse from your favorite song, or utter absolute gibberish, to run a mic test.
 We aren’t looking to test the mic so much as get Discord to relay back the sound of your voice.

 If you hear your voice, then all is well, and we’ve resolved the problem.
-Enter a random voice channel and check to see you are hearing other users.
+Enter a random voice channel and check to see if you’re hearing other users too.